 A four-wheel drive mini tractor, worth P1m, was given to Golden Fields Multi-Purpose.
 Farmers of Baliki Farmers’ Association, Upper Labas Farmers’ Association, Palongoguen Farmers’ Association, Villarica Farmers’ Association, Bagumba Farmers’ Association, Kimangango Rural Improvement Club, Pobalacion 8 Rural Improvement Club, and Kisag (Kiwanan) were given interventions worth P1.05m for cattle production.

-Farmer-beneficiaries from Sadaan Rural Improvement Club, Pobalacion 8 Rural Improvement Club, and Kisag (Kiwanan) received various interventions for hog production worth P1.0025m.
+Farmer-beneficiaries from Sadaan Rural Improvement Club, Poblacion 8 Rural Improvement Club, and Kisag (Kiwanan) received various interventions for hog production worth P1.0025m.
 Central Bulunan Farm Workers Association, Indigenous People of Bitoka, Indigenous People of Milaya, Asosasyon Sang Mamumuo sa San Isidro, and Central Katingawan Rural Improvement Club were given agricultural assistance for chicken layer production worth P1.2272m.
-A total of P2.9m interventions on organic vegetable production and P251,950 small infrastructure project were also turned over to several farmers’ association and rural improvement clubs.
+A total of P2.9m interventions on organic vegetable production and P251,950 small infrastructure project were also turned over to several farmers’ associations and rural improvement clubs.

 DA chief Piñol said he will continue helping farmers and fishermen in curbing their agricultural problems such as lack of farming technologies, inaccessible financing facilities, and marketing of their produce.

 He also committed a P20m Production Loan Easy Access (PLEA) Program budget for the farmer groups in Midsayap.
 With that, farmers can avail loans with a minimal interest of 6% annually.